dhylands/duino_littlefs/README.md

-# DuinoLittleFs
+# duino_littlefs

 [TOC]

-Arduino Library for interfacing DuinoBus/DuinoCli to a LittleFs system running on an Arduino.
+Arduino Library for interfacing duino_bus/duino_cli to a LittleFs system running on an Arduino.